-I’ve done a lot of camping with my dogs and I know that when you are out of your home environment, being prepared makes all the difference.
-Forgetting basic items can make the whole trip more complicated and less fun for everyone, so get prepared to maximize the camping fun!
+I’ve done a lot of camping with my pups and I know that when you’re out of your home environment, being prepared makes all the difference.
+Forgetting basic items can make the whole trip more complicated and less fun for everyone.

 Protect Your Dog

-Be sure your dog is wearing a collar with the proper identifying tags in the event that he gets lost or wanders off.
+Be sure your dog is wearing a collar with the proper identifying tags in the event that they get lost or wander off.
 That way if someone finds your dog, they will be able to contact you.

 Pack For Your Dog

 Be sure to bring plenty of food and water for your dog.
-You’ll want to make sure that your dog eats his regular diet.
-Giving him fatty meats from the fire pit and human food scraps could cause an upset stomach and nobody wants to have to get up in the middle of the night to tend to a dog with diarrhea.
+You’ll want to make sure that your dog eats their regular diet.
+Giving them fatty meats from the fire pit and human food scraps could cause an upset stomach, and nobody wants to have to get up in the middle of the night to tend to a dog with diarrhea.